developerasun/myDocumentBox-tool/myJavascript/async/readme.md

 // result : 1, 2, 55, 3, 4 (x)
 ```

+## XMLHttpRequest And Fetch
+Asynchronous Javascript can be achieved with two ways : 1) XMLHttpRequest 2) Fetch.
+The former requires a bit more complex writing and the latter is a built-in in all browser.
+XMLHttpRequest is a great to be familiar with what is going on in behind scene while Fetch is handy to write actual code since it has a simpler syntax.

 # HTTP Request
 Http request is about getting data from another server, which is made towards API endpoints(url).
 Use below website to test your code.